Pneumonia: Causes, Symptoms & Support Strategies

 Please read the Privacy Policy carefully before you start to use DrJockers.com.
 By using DrJockers.com or by clicking to accept or agree to Terms of Use when this option is made available to you, you accept and agree to be bound and abide by the Privacy Policy.
 Learn More

-pneumoniaPneumonia: Causes, Symptoms & Support Strategies
+pneumoniaPneumonia: Causes, Symptoms and Support Strategies

 Nobody likes to be sick, especially not with pneumonia.
-Pneunomia is an infection that inflames the air sacs in your lungs caused by bacteria, virus, or fungi.
+Pneumonia is an infection that inflames the air sacs in your lungs caused by bacteria, viruses, or fungi.
 It causes coughs with mucus, difficulty breathing, and fever.
 If you are experiencing symptoms of pneumonia, it is important that you tackle it early on, as sometimes symptoms can become severe or even life-threatening.
 Fortunately, there are a number of things you can do to improve your health naturally.

 In this article, you will learn what pneumonia is and its symptoms.
 You will understand some major factors that may cripple your immune system and increase your risk of pneumonia.
 I will also share my top support strategies to improve your immune health and overall wellness.